 Population increasing by 2050 (before a decline expected in the second half of the century) will work mostly from home, yet will always need transportation.
 All the tech giants will have technologies or services related to autonomous driving.

 Today this autonomous driving is level two: cars are able to control steering, acceleration and braking.
-At the end of this time travel we will end up with level 6 cars, which do it all by themselves.
-This passage will not be limited to the roads, however: passengers and goods will also move through automatic drones.
+At the end of this time travel we will find ourselves with level 6 cars, which do everything themselves.
+This passage will not be limited to roads, however: passengers and goods will also move through automatic drones.

 This is a word that to the friend Marco Camisani Calzolari makes you turn up your nose.
 More than anything, he simply claims that the metaverse does not exist.
 The fact is that he's right at the moment, and maybe he'll be right tomorrow too.
 However, a phenomenon that sees such huge investments deserves more than reflection, and more than speculation on its possible route.

-If technology develops at current rates and in the intentions of the Metaverse "promoters", including Zuckerberg, by 2050 it will be impossible to distinguish between a virtualized real person and an AI-based avatar.
+If technology develops at current rates and in the intentions of the "promoters" of the Metaverse, including Zuckerberg, by 2050 it will be impossible to distinguish between a virtualized real person and an avatar based on artificial intelligence.
 Avatars will be as common as cell phones are today.

 As the functions of the metaverse (or "only" of VR and AR, ok Marco?)
 Expand, the possible activities will be spectacular.
 We will be able to “visit” our planet in increasingly immersive ways, and perhaps also others (real and otherwise).